 Do you have to pay tax on a Gift?

 Not every gift you give in your lifetime is going to be subject to inheritance tax.
 Anything that has a value is counted as a gift for example money, possessions or property.
-Also any loss in value of something that is being transferred or gifted counts as a gift, for example selling your property to your children for less than it’s worth this could also in some cases increase the amount of capital gains tax.
-Therefore it is important to know what the tax implications are on the gift to protect your beneficiaries form unexpected inheritance tax bill after your death.
+Also any loss in value of something that is being transferred or gifted counts as a gift, for example selling your property to your children for less than its worth, the difference between the selling price and the market value would be the gift.
+Therefore it is important to know what the tax implications are on any gifts you want to give in order to protect your beneficiaries form an unexpected inheritance tax bill after your death.

 Gifts out of your normal income.
 For example birthday or Christmas presents.
 You can give gifts out of your surplus income as long as your standard of living isn’t reduced by giving it.